 Home to Bavaria's Wittelsbach rulers from 1508 until WWI, the Residenz is Munich's number one attraction.
 The amazing treasures, as well as all the trappings of their lifestyles over the centuries, are on display at the Residenzmuseum, which takes up around half of the palace.
 Allow at least two hours to see everything at a gallop.

 Tours are in the company of a rather long-winded audioguide (free), and gone are the days when the building was divided into morning and afternoon sections, all of which means a lot of ground to cover in one go.
 It's worth fast forwarding a bit to where the prescribed route splits into short and long tours, taking the long route for the most spectacular interiors.
 Approximately 90 rooms are open to the public at any one time, but as renovation work is ongoing, closures are inevitable and you may not see all the highlights.

-When wandering the Residenz, don't forget that only 50 sq m of the building's roof remained intact at the end of WWII.
-Most of what you see today is a meticulous post-war reconstruction.
+When wandering the Residenz, don't forget that only 50 sq metres of the building's roof remained intact at the end of WWII.
+Most of what you see today is a painstaking postwar reconstruction.